How To Start A Massage Business

 Personal health insurance is important because it will help cover you in case you need hospital care.
 Look for something that includes dental and eye care as well.
 The Health Insurance Marketplace is a good place to start looking for an affordable plan.

 Pricing Structure and Services

-Now is the fun part!
-Determining what you are going to charge and what services your business is going to offer.
+Determine what you are going to charge and what services your business is going to offer.
 One of the biggest mistakes massage therapists make is charging on the lower end because they think that will bring them more clients.
 Not only will you not necessarily get more clients, but you will have to work harder to bring in income in order to make a living.
 How you determine your pricing will depend on:

 There is an excellent guidebook that is easy to understand written by my colleague, and friend, Rhonda Henry, titled, How Much Can I Make As A Massage Therapist.
 It’s an inexpensive book that will shows you the formula for figuring out what you need to bring in to support yourself.
 You can use the formula found here to determine your pricing.

 And what will you offer?
 Just massage or are you planning on selling products, classes, or other types of treatments, such as scrubs and bodywraps?

 Now that you have your office and your services picked out, you can gather the equipment you will need.
 Of course you are going to need a massage table, headrest, and lubricant.
 If you can budget for a massage chair, I would recommend that as well.
 You can use a massage chair for marketing your business and they come in handy if you get clients who cannot lay down on a flat surface.